Logo

 Key Capabilities of Autonomous Mobile Platforms for Maintenance and Monitoring in Manufacturing Environments

-Late Breaking Results & Workshop on The Future of Intelligent Manufacturin, ICRA 2025
+Late Breaking Results & Workshop on The Future of Intelligent Manufacturing, ICRA 2025

 Yung-Ching Sun*, Samantha Staudinger*, Hanna Chapin, Alyssa Carter, Kira Barton, Dawn Tilbury